YourOriginal/UTSCSS/README.md

 ### Analysis of Outcomes Based on Launch Date

-We first analyzed the data and compiled a pivot table containing the filters "Parent Category" and "Years" with our results in the columns and months of the year in rows as shown in the image below to the left.
+I first analyzed the data and compiled a pivot table containing the filters "Parent Category" and "Years" with our results in the columns and months of the year in rows as shown in the image below to the left.

 <p align="right">